Clad3815/ai-function-helper/tests/api_responses.md

       "activities": [
         {
           "time": "09:00",
-          "activity": "Visit the Imperial Palace",
+          "activity": "Visit to the Odaiba District",
-          "description": "Take a tour of the Imperial Palace and its beautiful gardens."
+          "description": "Explore the futuristic waterfront area with shopping, entertainment, and technology exhibits."
         },
         {
           "time": "12:00",
-          "activity": "Lunch in Ginza",
+          "activity": "Lunch at a Food Court",
-          "description": "Dine at a high-end restaurant in the upscale Ginza district."
+          "description": "Sample a variety of Japanese and international dishes at a large food court."
         },
         {
           "time": "14:00",
-          "activity": "Shopping in Ginza",
+          "activity": "Visit to the Miraikan Museum",
-          "description": "Spend the afternoon shopping in Ginza, known for its luxury boutiques and department stores."
+          "description": "Discover the latest advancements in science and technology at the National Museum of Emerging Science and Innovation."
         },
         {
           "time": "18:00",
-          "activity": "Farewell Dinner at a Kaiseki Restaurant", "description": "Enjoy a traditional multi-course Japanese meal at a renowned kaiseki restaurant."
+          "activity": "Farewell Dinner at a Kaiseki Restaurant", "description": "Enjoy a traditional multi-course Japanese meal to end your trip."
         }
       ]
     }